Faculty Peer Coaching in Higher Education

 Partnerships to Support Improved Instructional Practices

 A volume in the series: Transforming Teaching and Learning in Higher Education.
 Editor(s): Kristin N. Rainville, Sacred Heart University.
-David Title, Sacred Heart University.
-Cynthia Desrochers, California State University (CSU) Northridge.
+David G. Title, Sacred Heart University.
+Cynthia G. Desrochers, California State University, Northridge.

 Many of the current challenges facing institutions of higher education require a shift in thinking, practice, and approaches to change.
 The changing nature of college students, along with increased emphasis on student learning outcomes, have institutions seeking to effect improvements in the instructional practices of faculty members.
 Establishing a robust model of faculty peer coaching can accelerate improvement efforts that strive to create engaging higher education classrooms centered on inclusive and equitable teaching practices, which more effectively meet the needs of an increasingly diverse student body.